 LCCC's RESTART program

-RESTART Information Days will be held throughout the month of April in Building 5 on Main Campus
+RESTART Information Days will be held throughout May in Building 5 on Main Campus

 For previous students with a prior tuition balance, meet with the RESTART team to learn about the program, check eligibility, learn the steps to enroll, and ask questions.

 Also, a walk-in FAFSA Workshops will be held in April in the Financial Aid Office, Building 5, on Main Campus, every Monday thru Friday from 10 a.m. to 4 p.m.
 Bring your tax information and have your FAFSA completed!

 - Summer session -- 2020 tax return & W2s